-All worthy goals meet resistance of some kind.
-When negative forces predominate, a well-timed retreat is a good way to stay on the path to ultimate success.
-Tibetans know this.
+All worthy goals meet some resistance.
+When negative forces predominate, a well-timed retreat can be a good move for keeping your energy up and allowing you to persevere.

 Strategic retreat is not to be confused with escape or surrender.
-Successful retreat demands quick and nimble movement — taking up a new position before you are damaged by the current situation.
-You are not admitting defeat by temporarily retreating, but simply increasing your options, and preserving your resources.
-Sometimes it is necessary to slow down, let go or move back to better position yourself for future moves or to draw an opponent closer.
-Timing is critical, as is how well you position yourself after realignment.
-Considerations of personal security.
+Nevertheless, a well-timed retreat may require quick and nimble movement, in order to take up a new position before you are damaged by a current threat.
+You are not admitting defeat by such action but increasing your options by preserving your energy and other resources.
+Sometimes it is necessary to slow down, let go, or move back to better position yourself for future moves or to draw an opponent closer.
+Timing is critical, as is positioning and considerations of personal security.
 Skillful retreat is truly a sign of intelligence and strength.

-Periods of withdrawal or retreat call for cool-headedness.
-It is necessary to keep your wits about you.
-Attend to small details while allowing yourself time to contemplate the big picture—and be creative in your solutions.
+Periods of withdrawal or retreat call for coolheadedness, so keep your wits about you.
+Attend to details while allowing for enough time to contemplate the big picture—and be creative in your solutions.
 Remember: not all progress follows a straight line.
-Self-confidence is also essential; small setbacks can easily become defeats if we allow ourselves to become mired in self-doubt or self-pity.
+Maintaining a sense of self-confidence is essential, as small setbacks can easily become defeats if we’re mired in self-doubt or self-pity.
 A confident retreat can produce success.

-Waves of progress are, by their nature, short-lived.
-Learn to attune yourself to the up-and-down cycles of life.
-When the wave is behind you, ride it in; when it's not, lie low.
-Don’t fool yourself into thinking that you can 'fix' any situation whenever you feel like it.
-Some things are bigger than you are.
-Hold your pride in check and you will be better prepared to find creative openings.
+Waves of progress are short lived.
+Strive to attune yourself to the up-and-down cycles of life.
+If you want something, allow it to come to you.
+Don’t fool yourself into thinking that you can “fix” any situation whenever you feel like it.
+Some things are bigger than you.
+Hold your pride in check, and you will be better prepared to discover creative openings when they arise.

 Explore Any I Ching Hexagram

 Click on an I Ching hexagram below to learn more about its individual message and the profound insight it provides for your life, decisions, relationships, or whatever is on your mind!